AssistantX-Agent/AssistantX/README.md

 ---

 ## 🌟 Highlight!!!!
-AssistantX: An LLM-Powered Proactive Assistant in Collaborative Human-Populated Environment"**.
+This repo is the implementation of "AssistantX: An LLM-Powered Proactive Assistant in Collaborative Human-Populated Environment"**.

 ---